volodymyrhudyma/blog/content/blog/how-to-create-a-discord-bot-in-5-minutes.md

 tag:
   - Node
 promote: false
-metaDescription: Learn how to use Discord API and Node.js to create a simple Discord Bot in just 5 minutes.
+metaDescription: Learn how to create a simple Discord Bot in just 5 minutes using the Discord API and Node.js.
 shareImage: /img/discord-bot.jpg
-teaser: Bots became increasingly popular in the last few years, because they allow to automate a lot of things that previously people had to do manually.
-  This way we can save a tremendous amount of time and focus on the most important tasks instead of doing...
+teaser: Bots have become increasingly popular in recent years because they make it possible to automate many things that previously had to be done manually by humans.
+This way, we can save an enormous amount of time and focus on the most important tasks instead of doing...
 date: 2021-09-26T10:05:02.352Z
 ---
-Bots became increasingly popular in the last few years, because they allow to automate a lot of things that previously people had to do manually.
+Bots have become increasingly popular in recent years because they make it possible to automate many things that previously had to be done manually by humans.

-This way we can save a tremendous amount of time and focus on the most important tasks instead of doing the routine.
+This way, we can save an enormous amount of time and focus on the most important tasks instead of doing routine work.

-Today we are going to build a skeleton for a Discord bot that can reply on a user message.
+Today we are going to create a skeleton for a Discord bot that can respond to a specific user message.

 ## \#1 - Create Discord Application

 To begin with, we need a Discord Application.

-Navigate to the <https://discord.com/developers/applications> (sign up or sign in if you haven't yet) and click on the "**New Application**" button or the right top:
+Navigate to <https://discord.com/developers/applications> (log in or sign up if you have not already) and click on the "**New Application**" button on top right:

 ![New Application In Discord](/img/screenshot-2021-09-25-at-12.37.08.png "New Application In Discord")

-Provide the name and you will be redirected to the Application's dashboard page.
+Enter the name and you will be taken to the application's dashboard page.

-Click on the "**Bot**" menu item at the left of the page and then click "**Add Bot**" at the right:
+Click on the "**Bot**" menu item on the left and then click "**Add Bot**" on the right:

 ![Add Bot In Discord](/img/screenshot-2021-09-25-at-12.38.24.png "Add Bot In Discord")

-After adding a bot you will be redirected to the Bot dashboard page.
+After you add a bot, you will be redirected to the bot's dashboard page.

-Find a "**TOKEN**" section and click "**Copy**" button to copy the token that will be needed to integrate with the Discord API later:
+Locate "**TOKEN**" section and click the "**Copy**" button to copy the token that will be needed later for integration with the Discord API:

 ![Bot Dashboard In Discord](/img/screenshot-2021-09-25-at-12.40.29.png "Bot Dashboard In Discord")

-**Important note:** don't share this token with anyone.
-If you accidentally did, it can be regenerated.
+**Important Note:** Do not share this token with others.
+If you accidentally do, it may be regenerated.

 ## \#2 - Add Bot To Server

-To add bot to a server, you will first need to create it.
+To add a bot to server, you must first create it.

 #### \#2.1 - Create Discord Server

-Navigate to the Discord application and click on the "Plus" icon at the left of the page (when you will hover over this item, you will notice a tooltip "**Add a server**").
+Navigate to the Discord application and click on the "plus" icon on the left side of the page (if you hover over this item, you will see a tooltip "**Add a server**").

-After clicking it, you will be asked to choose a template for the server, but let's click on "**Create my own**":
+After clicking on it, you will be prompted to choose a template for the server, but let's click on "**Create my own**":

 ![Create Server Discord](/img/screenshot-2021-09-25-at-12.55.54.png "Create Server Discord")

-The next step is to tell Discord whether this server is meant for you and your friends only or for larger community:
+The next step is to tell Discord whether this server is just for you and your friends or for a larger community:

 ![Create Server Discord - Step 2](/img/screenshot-2021-09-25-at-12.56.02.png "Create Server Discord - Step 2")

-You can select either option, but I will just skip this question for now.
+You can choose either option, but I'll just skip this question for now.

 Then you will be asked to provide a name for your server:

 ![Create Server Discord - Step 3](/img/screenshot-2021-09-25-at-12.56.13.png "Create Server Discord - Step 3")

-I will stick to the default and click "**Create**".
+I'll stick with the default and click "**Create**".

 Congratulations on creating your own Discord server:

 ![Own Discord Server](/img/screenshot-2021-09-25-at-12.52.45.png "Own Discord Server")

-#### \#2.2 - Invite Bot To Join A Server
+#### \#2.2 - Invite Bot To Join Server

-Return back to the Discord Developer Portal, navigate to "**OAuth2**", find "**SCOPE**" section and check "**Bot**":
+Return to Discord Developer Portal, navigate to "**OAuth2**", find the "**SCOPE**" section and check "**Bot**":

 ![Discord Add Bot OAuth2 Scope](/img/screenshot-2021-09-25-at-13.00.48.png "Discord Add Bot OAuth2 Scope")

-Take a look at the bottom of the "**SCOPES**" section - you've been given a generated URL.
+Take a look at the bottom of the "**SCOPES**" section - you got a generated URL.

 Open it in a new tab and you will be redirected to the following page:

 ![Discord Add Bot To Server](/img/screenshot-2021-09-25-at-13.02.49.png "Discord Add Bot To Server")

-Click "Select a server" dropdown and choose the server you want to invite bot to, click "Authorize", fill the captcha and your bot will appear on your server.
+Click the "**Select a server**" dropdown and choose the server you want to invite the bot to.

+Click "**Authorise**", fill out the captcha and your bot will appear on your server.

 You should see a confirmation message:

 ![Discord Invite Bot Confirmation](/img/screenshot-2021-09-25-at-13.04.09.png "Discord Invite Bot Confirmation")

-Now open a Discord application, navigate to your server and verify that the bot has been added correctly:
+Now open a Discord application, navigate to your server, and verify that the bot was added correctly:

 ![Discord Bot On Server](/img/screenshot-2021-09-25-at-13.07.50.png "Discord Bot On Server")

-It's now offline, but don't worry, we will change that in the next section.
+It's now offline, but do not worry, we will change that in the next section.

 ## \#3 - Create Node Application